bogdanmosica/internet-tools-collection/readme.md

 [<img src='https://tlgur.com/d/4x5ezZ98' width="300" />](https://animatedbackgrounds.me/)

-> A Collection of 30+ animated backgrounds for websites and blogs.
+> A Collection of 30+ animated backgrounds for websites and blogs.With Animated Backgrounds, set a simple, elegant background animations on your websites and blogs.

 ---